-- (3) Cooperation in sports training for employees of the contracting organisation and local residents. - (4) Advising and collaborating on sports activities of local private groups or organisations engaging in international exchange. - (5) Other duties as deemed necessary by the supervisor.
+- (3) Cooperation in language instruction of employees of the contracting organisation and local residents.1 - (4) Advising and collaborating on activities of local private groups or organisations engaging in international exchange. - (5) Cooperation in cultural exchange activities (including school visits) for local residents' cross-cultural awareness and understanding and in activities to support foreign residents in Japan. - (6) Other duties as deemed necessary by the supervisor.